• Project

 Project overview

-The I-405/Brickyard to SR 527 Improvement Project lies primarily in Bothell on Interstate 405 (I-405), starting just south of the State Route 522 interchange and ending at the SR 527 interchange.
-WSDOT, Sound Transit, and design-build contractor Skanska USA Inc., will work to enhance four and a half miles of the corridor in the area, focusing on improving transportation mobility and reliability throughout the region.
+The I-405/Brickyard to SR 527 Improvement Project enhances four and a half miles of the corridor, primarily in Bothell, from just south of the State Route 522 interchange and ending at the SR 527 interchange.
+WSDOT, Sound Transit and design-build contractor Skanska USA Inc., will deliver improvements that benefit all users, while addressing aging infrastructure, opening upstream fish habitat, and connecting communities, freight and Regional Growth Centers throughout the corridor.

-The project will include additional local roadway improvements, fish barrier corrections, noise walls, and new stormwater facilities.
+Additionally, the project will address aging infrastructure, correct multiple fish barrier corrections, add noise walls and add new stormwater facilities.

 Timeline